pulp-platform/croc/README.md

 ## Memory Map

 If possible, the memory map should be remain compatible with [Cheshire's memory map](https://pulp-platform.github.io/cheshire/um/arch/#memory-map).
+As a guideline each new subordinate should occupy multiples of 4KB of the address space (`32'h0000_1000`).

 | Start Address   | Stop Address    | Description                                |